BoSS707x/fill_the_blank_game/README.md

 After launching the game, follow the on-screen instructions to select your game mode and difficulty level.
 Type your answers to fill in the blanks and submit them to see how you did.

 ## Contributing
-main contributors were the whole team but some members are